How to become a WordPress user

 If you need assistance completing the Sandbox requirements:

-Step 4: Submit completed Sandbox site Accordion Closed
+Step 4: Submit your completed Sandbox site Accordion Closed